Here's a selection of the software I've released to the public.

 let you compile many programs without modification.

-I've started a page with links to various sources of
+I have a page with links to various sources of

 reusable software components.